ValeryRaikov/multithreading_OS/README.md

 # multithreading_OS
-Multithreading and synchronyzation tasks for exam preparation and self-education
+Multithreading and synchronization tasks for exam preparation and self-education